alexrvandam/Descriptron/README.md

 ## What the programs produce

-67 programs, 51,107 lines. `docs/FigS1_script_inventory.png` draws all of them,
+Descriptron-v2 contains 67 programs, 51,107 lines. `docs/FigS1_script_inventory.png` draws all of them,
 and `docs/FigS1_script_inventory.tsv` is the same information as a table: for every program, its stage, line count, whether it calls a model, which pip distribution installs it, **and what it writes**.